 Steve said, “Arslan goes back and sticks his head into the sunlight, listening for a moment.
 He’s just about to withdraw, when he hears a branch crack back in the tree stand across the stream.”

 “I’ll go investigate,” said Curt, speaking for Arslan.

 Tess put her head down and wrote furiously, and then looked askance to see Curt and Rei now watching her.
 Sheepish, she handed the note straight to Steve.

 Steve rolled some dice.
-Rei began to drum the fingers of one hand while holding his chin with the other.
+Rei began to drum the fingers of one hand impatiently while holding up his chin with the other.
 Steve stood up, reached over his screen, and took away his map.
 “I’ll give it back in a minute.
 Arslan emerges from the trees, and blinks in the sunlight.”

-“So I see anyone?” said Curt.
+“Do I see anyone?” said Curt.

 “Okay, I go back.”

 “You’re about a dozen yards away, when you notice the door is now shut.”